sergej-samsonow/amt/README.md

-# amt - pplication management tool
+# amt - application management tool
 Collection of helper functions for development and distribution of own infrastructure script solutions.